-Occipital vertebrae are very rare anatomical variants that result from incomplete or aberrant fusion of occipital bone ossification centers.
-There is a broad spectrum of occipital vertebrae variations and the four most common include:
+Occipital vertebrae are rare anatomical variants that result from incomplete or aberrant fusion of occipital bone ossification centers.
+There is a broad spectrum of occipital vertebrae, the more common variants include: